geopython/pygeoapi/docs/source/data-publishing/ogcapi-tiles.rst

 This provider gives support to serving map tiles generated using a WMTS.

+It is important that the WMTS provides a tile matrix set that matches exactly one of the configured schemes in pygeoapi.
+Currently only `WebMercatorQuad` and `WorldCRS84Quad` are available in pygeopi.

 This code block shows how to configure pygeoapi to read map tiles from a WMTS.

 .. code-block:: yaml